How Expert Rankings Work

 Niche Placement

 Niche views are intended to help users compare like with like.
-An expert may appear stronger in one niche than another depending on the relevance of their proof, offers, and testimonial history.
+An expert may appear stronger in one niche than another depending on the relevance of their results, offers, and testimonial history.
 Choosing a niche does not guarantee visibility inside it.
 The supporting evidence still needs to justify placement.

 What Can Lower Confidence